Discover the health benefits of hemp seeds and learn how to add these tasty little seeds to your favorite meals in your own kitchen at home!

 You can also use hemp seeds to make a creamy and delicious homemade hemp seed milk as featured below.

-Tasty Hemp Seed Recipes
+Cannabis-Infused Hemp Seed Butter

 Hi, I absolutely love your content..thank you.
 My question is do you have a recipe for hemp seed creamer?
 I am going to try your hemp seed milk recipe and would love an alternative creamer as well.
 Thank you